Title: Rebel Spy

 We begin the story in Grand Bahama Island in 1776, where Frannie lives with her stepfather Sewel.
 Her mother has passed away and while she loves being a shipwreck diver, she hates her abusive and drunken stepfather.
 But an opportunity comes when a rich girl’s body washes up on shore and after something that Frannie did, she dons the girl’s clothes, since they look very similar.
 She takes on the girl’s name Emmeline Coats and assumes her life and escapes her home.
 I did love how we see how she is such a good swimmer and her descriptions of the ocean and the shipwreck diving!
 This is a plot aspect I have never seen in YA, particularly in historical fiction and it was refreshing!
 It’s fascinating how she describes her home of Grand Bahama Island, her roughness and the fondness of her late Spanish mother.

 While I will admit that the actual spying doesn’t take place until the last half of the book, I can see why this was done.
-This is a very character driven story with Frannie and the author shows us her new life, conflicts and budding romance possibilities and I really card for this girl!
+This is a very character driven story with Frannie and the author shows us her new life, conflicts and budding romance possibilities and I really cared for this girl!
 Whenever I picked this back up, I was back in this time period and I truly enjoyed this every time I was reading.
 Frannie is a girl whose been hiding her true self for so long.
 She’s good at lying, but we see how she longs to be herself, learn some answers and also find a way to be a patriot.
 I appreciate that the author made Frannie an immigrant turned spy because it gives us a non-American perspective of a girl who realizes what true freedom really means.
 It’s a different way for a girl to see how the Americans fighting for their independence is how Frannie is trying to find her own independence.

 But once she officially becomes a spy, things really get interesting!
 All I will say is that this book took some directions that I didn’t expect and also made things really complex and even tragic.
 I went into this pretty blind, having only read the first part of the synopsis before reading the book.
 While I have a slight con with some of her spying events being summarized instead of seen on page, I still loved how she became a spy.
 Men didn’t think that women were capable back then and that’s one reason why they made valuable spies.
 Knowing from history what a couple women did and their impact on this war was really inspiring.
 I have how Frannie’s capacity to become brave, compassionate and also care for others was wonderful to see unfold.